"Colombia. Is that a country?"

-Last week's news that North Korea is planning on shooting a rocket into the sky—in an attempt to put a satellite into orbit—has made a lot of people scared.
+This week's news that North Korea are planning on shooting a rocket into the sky – in an attempt to put a satellite into orbit – has got a lot of people scared.
 Whether that's because they're worried the "satellite launch" is a Rizla-thin veil for a ballistic missile test, or because they're worried how it's going to affect the country's unicorn lair, I can't be sure.
 But what I do know is that it's thrown up all sorts of questions about which country is the scariest in the world.

 Is it China with their immense power and appalling human rights?
-Is it America with our relaxed gun laws and crippling social injustices?
-Or is it Switzerland and they're just really good at making people think they're all chill, when really they regularly use those little knives to stab adolescent tourists?
-We weren't sure, so we went and asked strangers in London: What's the scariest country in the world?
+Is it America with its relaxed gun laws and crippling social injustices?
+Is it Switzerland and they're just really good at making people think they're all chill, when really they regularly use those little knives to stab adolescent tourists?
+I wasn't sure, so I went and asked strangers in London a question to help me work it out: What's the scariest country in the world?

 Kerry, 29, PA: The scariest country to me would have to be Afghanistan.

-Because I just feel like it’s not somewhere I'd want to go to on vacation.
-It doesn’t seem particularly appealing as a vacation destination, you know?
+Because I just feel like it’s not somewhere I'd want to go to on holiday.
+It doesn’t seem particularly appealing as a holiday destination, you know?
 I certainly wouldn’t be happy flying over it.

 I'm afraid a lot of commercial flights fly over Afghanistan, Kerry.
 What's the safest country in the world?